PaulMatencio/Neighbourhood-map-5.1-Project/README.md

 * SEARCH BOX ( filter for google Maps categories or add a new Location)

-   Use the search box to find nearby places of locations ( cafe, restaurant, movie , atm , shopping).
+   Use the search box to find nearby places ( cafe, restaurant, movie , atm , shopping) of locations.
 You can type multiple place types must be separated by blan.
 There are 6 hard coded locations of Paris.
-When you type places in the serach box, the application will look for nearby places around the current locations.
+When you type categories in the serach box, the application will look for nearby places around all the current locations.

   Looking for nearby places are handled by the application.
-However, the application will call Google Maps place services, therefore keyword must matched Google Maps place types.
+However, the application will call Google maps nearby search services, therefore keyword must matched Google Maps place types.
 Some filter to map keyword to Google Place types are attempted.
 Further mapping must be done.
+You can also use the question mark at the end of the Search box to show the list of google applicable categories.

-  To change location, type :new-location as for instance :London picadelly square ot :Newyork central park.
-When a new location is entered, the appliaction use the Google Maps
+  To add a new  location, type :new-location as for instance :London picadelly square ot :Newyork central park.
+When a new location is entered, the appliaction use the Google maps searchBox services to search nearby places ( textsearch services could be used instead).

-  To use the default hard code locations, you must reload the application

-  Places returned by nearby places services or search-box are used to display the Place list and to make google maps markers.
+  Places returned by nearby places services or searchBox are used to display the Place list and to make google maps markers.

 * BUTTON ( background color yellow) to show/hide the list of locations.

-By default, location list is hidden.
+ By default, the location list is hidden.
+To show the location list, click of this button.

 * LOCATION LIST ( Location filter)

   You can check/uncheck a location.
 To add a new location, use the SEARCH BOX.
-  Right now, the new location replace the existing list of locations. in the final version, I will add the new location on top the current location When user uncheck a location, markers (map) and places (list view) of that location will disapear .
-They will reappear when user check the location.
+  The new location will be  on top of the existing list of locations.

+  When user uncheck a location, markers (map) and places (list view) of that location will be hidden .
+When a location is checked, markers and places will be displayed.

   You can check or click on the label of the location to check/uncheck a location.

-* PLACEs LIST:
+However with the current version, you must click on the label to fire hide/show markers and places of that location

+* PLACES LIST VIEW:

-   On the right you can find the places corresponding to the markers.
-Clicking on one place will focus the map on the place and will open an infowindow.
-Every place contain its marker.
-Thsi should be fast.
+   The place list viewis on the right, you can find the places corresponding to the markers.
+Clicking on one place will focus the map on the place and will open an info window.
+Every place contain a refence to its marker.

    When a info window is opened, the center of the map will slide, and depending on the size if the screen, the Places List can be hidden.
 The Places list can be shown as described below

-   You can use the hamburger button located at top-right of your application window to  hide or show the Places list at any time.
+   You can use the hamburger button located at top-right of your application window to  hide or show the Places list when the screen is small.
 It can be useful for devices with small screen.

+   Places ( and markers) are moved whena location is unchecked.

 * HAMBURGER BUTTON:

   This button is at the top-rigth of the Place list.
+This button is hidden on large screen.
   You can use this button to hide or show the Placse list and the Button toolbar.

 * TOOLBAR ( filter place categories)

    This toolbar dynamically changes with the neighborhood.
 It will show the set of the markers returned be the near by search or searchbox.
 The number of icons is limited to 9, use the search-box to filter other google Maps categories

-   If you press one of the icon, it will re-request the search in the area with different category setting and save your categories both in memory and in your local storage.
+   If you press one of the icon, it will re-request the search in the area with different category setting.
 These filters will be reused when you move into a new location.
 When your re-load your application, these filters will be reused to filter the categories of your new location.

    For example if you have a coffee icon it will return the 10-20 most popular coffee-shop of all your current locations.